powa-team/powa/README.md

 WARNING !!!
 --------------

-The current version PoWA is designed for PostgreSQL 9.4 and later.
+The current version PoWA is designed for **all PostgreSQL versions supported by the community**, and EOL versions down to 9.4.

 If you're using PostgreSQL 9.3, you should use PoWA version 1.x:
   * The code is here: https://github.com/powa-team/powa/tree/REL_1_STABLE